pbek/QOwnNotes/webpage/src/scripting/classes.md

     // Reloads the current note by id
     // This is useful when the path or filename of the current note changed Q_INVOKABLE void reloadCurrentNoteByNoteId();
+    // Returns the list of workspace UUIDs
+    Q_INVOKABLE QStringList getWorkspaceUuidList();
+    // Returns the UUID of a workspace, passing in the workspace name Q_INVOKABLE QString getWorkspaceUuid(const QString &workspaceName);
+    // Sets the current workspace by UUID
+    Q_INVOKABLE void setCurrentWorkspace(const QString &uuid);
 };
 ```